codeigniterpower/codeigniter-login/LOGIN.md

 Since version 4.0.0 a main controller do the check work of the sesion at `webappweb/core/CP_Controller.php` that all controllers inherit, so `$this->checksession();` is common functionality and reusable code.

+Since version 5.0.0 the project provide a sqlite database, by default its at `webappdb/codeigniter.db` and extra view/controller are show to noted more the sesion handle.

 ## Development